Monkey patching

 👎 Cons:

-- creates a discrepancy between original source code and observable behaviour in the written code
+- Code discrepancy: Monkey patching creates a discrepancy between the original source code and the observable behavior in the written code, which can lead to confusion for other developers.

 Practice time